Carbonate Species vs. pH (Open System)

 Footnotes & Remarks

-1. At pH ≤ 1 the CO2 value slightly deviates from 0.0133 mM.
-This is an artifact of the enhanced ionic strength (I = 0.122 M) that enter the activation corrections.
+1. At pH ≤ 1 the CO2 value slightly deviates from 0.0133 mM, which is an artifact of the enhanced ionic strength (I = 0.122 M) that enter the activation corrections.

 3. Due to the small amount of Na and DIC the two aqueous complexes, NaHCO3 and NaCO3-, do not play any role at all.